index

 1. Open the folder with your HTML file in Visual Studio Code.

-2. Activate live-server (there's a button "Go Live" in the footer of VSCode)
+2. Start live-server (there's a button "Go Live" in the footer of VSCode)

 three.js and Needle Engine